The ultimate Gravity SMTP guide: Everything you need to know

 - Go to Gravity SMTP → Settings → Integrations.

-- Click the settings gear icon next to the Custom SMTP option.
+- In the slide-out panel that appears, select the Custom SMTP option.

-This will open a popup where you can enter your SMTP server credentials, as well as some other information.
+This will open a settings area where you can enter your SMTP server credentials, as well as some other information.

 For our Mailjet example, we would enter things as follows: